pantsbuild/example-golang/README.md

 ## Run Gofmt

 ```
-./pants fmt ::  # Format all packages.
+pants fmt ::  # Format all packages.
-./pants fmt cmd/greeter_en  # Format only this package.
+pants fmt cmd/greeter_en:  # Format only this package.
-./pants lint pkg/::  # Check that all packages under `pkg` are formatted.
+pants lint pkg::  # Check that all packages under `pkg` are formatted.
 ```

 ## Check compilation

 ```
-./pants check ::  # Compile all packages.
+pants check ::  # Compile all packages.
-./pants check cmd/greeter_en  # Compile only this package and its transitive dependencies.
+pants check cmd/greeter_en:  # Compile only this package and its transitive dependencies.
 ```

 ## Run tests

 ```
-./pants test ::  # Run all tests in the repository.
+pants test ::  # Run all tests in the repository.
-./pants test pkg/uuid  # Run all the tests in this package.
+pants test pkg/uuid:  # Run all the tests in this package.
-./pants test pkg/uuid -- -run TestGenerateUuid  # Run just this one test.
+pants test pkg/uuid: -- -run TestGenerateUuid  # Run just this one test.
 ```

 ## Create a binary file